Add your promotional text...

 Natural Healing Cycles: Embracing the Process

 Healing through Shaking Medicine follows a natural cycle of ups and downs.
 While the overall trajectory of consistent practice is clear improvement in quality of life, you may experience moments of discomfort as your body processes and releases old tension, suppressed emotions, trauma, etc. At times, this may feel like a purging process, similar to how a fever helps the body eliminate pathogens.
-While mostly participants feel significantly better after SM, it’s normal to occasionally feel challenging emotions, traumas, or old tension patterns arise as part of the healing journey.
-We encourage an appreciation for even these harder times as they are fostering a healthier, more vibrant, and peaceful life.
+Most of the time participants will feel significantly better after each SM class though it’s normal to occasionally feel challenging emotions, traumas, or old tension patterns that arise as part of the healing journey.
+We encourage an appreciation for even these harder times as they are fostering a healthier, more vibrant, and peaceful life once you process them.
 On the other side of the harder times is more lightness, love, joy and radiance that we get to embody and feel.
+Sometimes we have to feel it to heal it!
+Check out our Learning Shaking Medicine Blog Post to read about what is it like to awaken your shaking.

 Frequency of Practice: Find Your Rhythm

-• Adjust based on daily energy and comfort.
+• Adjust constantly based on your energy levels, discomfort, intensity, etc.

 Progression and Milestones: Build Toward Intuitive Mastery

-The goal of Shaking Medicine is to cultivate your intuition through embodied practice, fostering a deeper trust in your inner knowing to determine what feels right for you.
-With regular practice, whether daily, weekly, or somewhere in between, you’ll experience profound long-term benefits, building your capacity for SM gradually over months.
-A key milestone, often reached around 20 embodiment classes, is when SM becomes second nature which is the focus of our SM Intermediate Course.
-At this stage, therapeutic tremoring becomes intuitive, much like a wild animal or infant, allowing you to use SM effortlessly.
-This paves the way for the next major stage: complete animalistic homeostasis.
+One main goal of Shaking Medicine is to cultivate your intuition with neurogenic therapeutic tremoring through embodied practice, fostering a deeper trust in letting go, allowing, and surrendering to your animalistic instinct and intuition to be able to feel what is the perfect amount for you.
+With regular practice, whether daily, weekly, or somewhere in between, you’ll experience profound long-term benefits, building your capacity for SM gradually and steadily.
+A key milestone, often reached around 10-40 embodiment classes, is when SM becomes second nature for you, which is the focus of our SM Intermediate Course.
+At this stage, therapeutic tremoring becomes very intuitive, much like how a wild animal or infant uses it, allowing you to use SM effortlessly.
+This paves the way for the next major stage: complete animalistic homeostasis, where we are in deep harmony and balance.
 There’s no rush.
 Progress at a pace that feels sustainable, ensuring a safe and effective journey.

 • Milestones: